Photo Source: Creative Commons

 Make a Craft

-Did you know that your kids can learn culture through a craft?
-Crafts encourage creativity and exploration and it is a fun way to teach global learning.
 The internet offers limitless possibilities for your children to explore the world through crafts.
 For example, I taught my girls about Frida Kahlo’s paintings by making a headband.
 Check here for more multicultural crafts ideas that are easy peasy to make and are friendly crafts for the non-crafty mom.

 Visit Churches

-I like taking my children to other religion’s festivals whenever we have the opportunity.
-Teaching my children about other faiths is very important to me.
 Although we may not agree with some beliefs, I found the beautiful experiences teach my children that the world is a diverse place and we need to be respectful of what looks different to us.

-The beauty of festivals is that children can experience a glimpse of the culture through their senses.
-It promotes learning and curiosity for what they are seeing.
 Check your local newspapers, magazines and libraries for festivals that are coming up near you and plan to attend.
 Make sure they are family friendly and offers the accommodations that you may need for you to attend.

 Play Games

 Add some global learning to your children’s outdoor play.
-Check out here for games around the world that you can teach your children.
+Check out for games around the world that you can teach your children.
 They don’t require any materials except for the desire to have fun!

 These are really great ideas!!
 And that’s really amazing of your library to offer an event like this.
 The calendar is a wonderful resource.